 As an award-winning journalist for NPR, many can instantly recognize Jacki Lyden’s voice as she was a host and correspondent for over thirty years.
 She is passionate about the intersection between mental health and caregiving, a subject that affects almost one-fourth of Americans over 45.

 In 1997, Jacki published Daughter of the Queen of Sheba, a critically-acclaimed memoir which chronicles her life growing up in the presence of her mother’s profound mental illness.
 The memoir, which The New York Times described as “vivid, original, lyrical,” was immediately optioned by Wind Dancer Films for Meryl Streep and Gwyneth Paltrow.
 She has given a myriad of talks on mental illness and still actively partakes in her mother’s care.
-Her follow up, Sheba, Dark and Lovely, will be released in 2018.
-In this new memoir, she explores how mental health is impacted with the issues of aging.
+Jacki is at work on a new memoir, Tell Me Something Good, which frames how life can change in a moment.

 Jacki regards herself first and foremost as a storyteller and looks for the distinctive human voice in a huge range of national and international stories.
-She has been awarded the Gracie Award, Peabody Award, and has twice received the Alfred I. duPont-Columbia Award for Broadcasting and Journalism.
-In 2017, she and her husband, the Washington Post photographer Bill O’Leary, began the writing/photography workshop “Love Comes in at the Eye” in Connemara, Ireland, an annual retreat for fiction and memoir writers and photographers.
-Jacki divides her time between her residencies in Brooklyn, Maryland, and Wisconsin.
+She has been awarded the Gracie Award for American Women in Radio and Television and has also received the Alfred I. duPont-Columbia Award for Broadcasting and Journalism.
+In 2017, she created “Love Comes in at the Eye,” an annual workshop for memoir and first-person writers and podcasters in Renvyle, Ireland.
+Jacki is married to the Washington Post photographer, Bill O’Leary and lives in and between her residencies in Washington, D.C., Brooklyn, and rural Wisconsin.